quasarframework/quasar-framework.org/source/guide/app-quasar.conf.js.md

 | electron | Object | Electron specific [config](/guide/electron-configuring-electron.html). |

 ### DevServer Property
-Take a look at [full list](https://webpack.js.org/configuration/dev-server/) of options.
-Some are overwritten by Quasar CLI based on "quasar dev" parameters and Quasar mode in order to ensure a correct setup.
+Take a look at the [full list](https://webpack.js.org/configuration/dev-server/) of options.
+Some are overwritten by Quasar CLI based on "quasar dev" parameters and Quasar mode in order to ensure that everything is setup correctly.

 Most used properties are: